 It’s an extremely tough time for households battling rising costs across the board, from energy to food and other general utilities.
 As a first step, it’s worth contacting your energy provider if you’re struggling and slipping into the red.
 They may be able to help with a payment plan, or make other suggestions.
 Read more in our article What can you do if you can’t pay your energy bills?

-If you were born on or before 26 September 1955, check if you’re entitled to the Winter Fuel payment.
-This is a tax-free amount of between £100 and £300 to help pay your heating bills over winter, and the amount you receive depends on your age and anyone else in your household.
+If you were born before 23 September 1958 and are currently claiming means-tested benefits such as Pension Credit, you’ll still be entitled to the Winter Fuel payment.
+This is a tax-free amount of either £200 or £300 to help pay your heating bills over winter, and the amount you receive depends on your age and anyone else in your household.

-Alternatively, you may be able to get money off under the Warm Home Discount Scheme, which is a one-off £140 discount on your electricity bill paid to your supplier between September and March.
+If you’re on a low income or claiming the Guarantee Credit element of Pension Credit, you may also qualify for the Warm Home Discount Scheme, which is a one-off £150 discount on your electricity bill paid to your supplier between October and March.
 Find out more in our guide Are you eligible for help with heating costs?

-If your home is poorly insulated, you may be able to make improvements through installing insulation.
+If your home is poorly insulated, you may be able to make improvements through installing insulation and by draft-proofing windows and doors.
 You can find tips on how to reduce your energy bills in our article Energy saving tips: how to reduce your bills.

 It’s also well worth checking whether you might be able to reduce some of your other outgoings, so you can free up a bit of extra cash to help you cover rising energy costs.
 Our article Seven ways to save on your household bills explains how you may be able to make savings.